dindibo/Krypton/README.md

 # Krypton
-Krypton is an open source scripting language, written in C
+Krypton is an open source scripting language, written in C.